It looks so easy from the outside – just slap together a title and an abstract, set up a web page, and the money just comes rolling in, right?

 What will your class’s costs and profit be?

-- What will the venue charge, including A/V and meals?
+- What will the venue charge, including A/V, meals, room setup, and cleanup?

 - Will you need any additional gear like backup computers?